Orders of units in integral group rings and blocks of defect $1$: Preliminaries and Notation

 We will recall parts of the representation theory of blocks with cyclic defect, ``one of the deepest results in modular representation theory'' \cite[p.243]{Navarro98}, relevant to us.
 The details of this theory can be found in \cite[Chapter VII]{Feit82} or \cite[Chapter 11]{Linckelmann19}.
 Our applications will be in fact to blocks of defect $1$ and these are also nicely described in \cite[Section 4.12]{LuxPahlings}.
 The special situation of principal blocks of defect $1$ is also described in \cite[Chapter 11]{Navarro98}.

-Let $p$ be a prime, $G$ a finite group and $(K,R,F)$ a $p$-modular system big enough for $G$ and all its subgroups.
+Let $p$ be a prime, $G$ a finite group and $(K,R,F)$ a $p$-modular system big enough for $G$ and all its subgroups, i.e. $R$ is a complete discrete valuation ring, $K$ the quotient field of $R$ and $F$ the residue field of $R$ such that $F$ has characteristic $p$ and all ordinary representations of $G$ and it subgroups can be realized over $K$.
 Let $B$ be a $p$-block of $G$ with cyclic defect group $P$.
 Then there is a combinatorial structure associated to $B$ called the \emph{Brauer tree} $Y = (V,E)$.
 It is a tree in the sense of graph theory with $V$ being a set of vertices and $E$ a set of edges and we will speak of the vertices having only one neighbor as \emph{leafs}.
 In particular $Y$ contains no loops or double edges.
 The elements of $V$ correspond to all the ordinary complex irreducible characters $G$ lying in $B$.
-This correspondence is 1-1 except, possibly, at exactly one vertex which is called the \emph{exceptional vertex} and will be denoted by $v_x$.
-Then $v_x$ corresponds to complex irreducible characters $\eta_1, \ldots ,\eta_t$.
-Furthermore the elements of $E$ correspond 1-1 to the irreducible $p$-Brauer characters of $B$ or equivalently to simple $FG$-modules in $B$.
+Every element of $V$ corresponds to exactly one irreducible complex character except, possibly, exactly one vertex which is called the \emph{exceptional vertex} and will be denoted by $v_x$.
+Then $v_x$ corresponds to complex irreducible characters $\eta_1, \ldots ,\eta_t$ which are called \emph{exceptional characters} while the other complex irreducible characters of $B$ are called \emph{non-exceptional}.
+In particular every ordinary complex character in $B$ belongs to exactly one element of $V$.
+Furthermore the elements of $E$ correspond bijectively to the irreducible $p$-Brauer characters of $B$ or equivalently to simple $FG$-modules in $B$.
 If $\chi$ and $\psi$ are ordinary irreducible characters of $B$ corresponding to different vertices $v_\chi$ and $v_\psi$ in $Y$ and $M_\chi$ and $M_\psi$ are $RG$-modules realizing $\chi$ and $\psi$ respectively then $v_\chi$ and $v_\psi$ are connected by an edge labeled by the simple $FG$-module $S$ if and only if $S$ is a composition factor of $F \otimes_R M_\chi$ and $F \otimes_R M_\psi$.
 Moreover the labels of the edges adjacent to $v_\chi$ are exactly the composition factors of $F \otimes_R M_\chi$ each appearing with multiplicity 1.

 Using Brauer characters the following fact easily follows from the structure of $Y$ and is also recorded in \cite[Chapter VII, Theorem 2.15 (iii)]{Feit82}.
 Assign to each vertex $v$ in $V$ a sign $\delta_v \in \{\pm 1\}$ such that neighboring vertices are associated to different signs and choose for each vertex $v$ an ordinary irreducible character $\chi_v$ associated to it.
 Then for each $g \in G$ of order not divisible by $p$ we obtain